sekcja-memow/logistics-regression/docs/docs.md

 **Logistic regression**, despite its name, is a linear model for classification rather than regression.
 Logistic regression is also often called *logit regression* because it uses a logistic function to predict the results.
-LR is a probabilistic model that assigns the probability of a sample to a given class.
+LR is a probabilistic model that assigns the probability of the sample to a given class.
 You can find more about linear regression [here](https://en.wikipedia.org/wiki/Logistic_regression).

 Logistic regression is implemented in `LogisticRegression`.
 This implementation support any solving algorithms with additionally L1, L2 or Elastic-Net regularization.
-Additionally in `LinearRegression` model, you can fit intercept - if bias should be added to the decision function.
+Additionally, in `LinearRegression` model, you can fit intercept if bias should be added to the decision function.

 ##### 1.1 Parameters
 | Parameter        | Description           | Default value  | type |